 Despite being in a wheelchair I still live a relatively “normal” life.
 I still have the love of my family and the ability to love in return.
 In short, I have a great life because I’m a human being, dammit, and I know my life has value!

-Apart from my editing duties, I also do a number of volunteer activities in my parish and my community.
+Apart from writing and editing, I also do a number of volunteer activities in my parish and my community.
 I am a self avowed pro-life activist, doing what I can to help defend the dignity of human life in my community and the world.
 I want to help others, especially the youth to realize their Christian vocation to love as God loves and thus build up a culture of life in the world!

 If you want to know even more about me, you can watch my episode of EWTN’s Life on the Rock: